 Learn through small classes where students are given personal attention and many opportunities for hands-on learning and research.

 About Security & Intelligence Studies at the Prescott, AZ Campus

 The Master of Science in Security and Intelligence Studies (MSSIS) degree program provides the knowledge and skills professionals need to excel in intelligence analysis, operations, military-political studies, law enforcement, corporate security and cyber-intelligence and security.
 The program combines science and high technology with advanced intelligence and security courses.

-Students receive advanced instruction in the research skills and analytical methods required by the security and intelligence fields.
+This degree is suited for students looking to attain a master's in security studies or a master's in intelligence, as students receive advanced instruction in the research skills and analytical methods required by the security and intelligence fields.
 They also learn how to communicate their findings clearly.

 The degree program provides graduate students and security and intelligence professionals with an opportunity to explore both theoretical and practical knowledge across the disciplines that compose the field that security and intelligence studies has become.